 Alzheimer’s disease is the most common cause of dementia.
 It is a progressive disease beginning with a little bit of memory loss and will eventually become the loss of ability to converse and respond.
 People can struggle to handle daily activities, and caring for a person with Alzheimer’s often requires a team of caregivers.

-About Alzheimer’s Care
+About Alzheimer’s Care for Seniors

 There is no one-size-fits-all solution regarding Alzheimer’s care.
 Needs vary throughout the different stages of the disease and every family’s situation is different and thus, it can be difficult to decide on the appropriate care.
 There is in-home care, where a person with Alzheimer’s lives in a familiar environment, which can also be of great help to caregivers.
 Another option is residential care, where different facilities provide different levels of care, depending on what a person needs.